emrichmp/myFoodJournal-Frontend/dev_checklist.md

     - then assigns it in patch
 [] - have components update with new goal data (ig by changing state - USE REDUX)
     - passed state to parent comp - myGoals
-[] - Start myhistory by making fetch call
+[X] - Start myhistory by making fetch call

 # NEED
 - need to make sure user_id and goal_id is the one for the actual user, not 1